jolexa/mado/README.md

 | Others? | ??? |

 ## Running
-It should be very east to run this wherever `marathon.mesos` resolves to the correct address (requires mesos-dns somewhere).
+It should be very easy to run this wherever `marathon.mesos` resolves to the correct address (requires mesos-dns somewhere).
 Docker is used to provide a simple interface to run (though, it isn't too complicated if you choose to decompose it)

 There are many environment variables in lieu of a config file or parameters to make this as re-usable as possible.
 They get passed to the Docker runtime.
 Backend specific variables have a common prefix and can be omitted it not used.